 - if the other systems (Windows Vista/7/8, GNU/Linux...) of your computer are installed in EFI mode, then you must install Ubuntu in EFI mode too.

 if the other systems (Windows, GNU/Linux...) of your computer are installed in Legacy (not-EFI) mode, then you must install Ubuntu in Legacy mode too.
 Eg if your computer is old (<2010), is 32bits, or was sold with a pre-installed Windows XP.

-- if Ubuntu is the only operating system on your computer, then it does not matter, you can install Ubuntu in EFI mode or not.
+- if Ubuntu is the only operating system on your computer, then it does not matter whether you install Ubuntu in EFI mode or not.

 To install Ubuntu in EFI mode:

 Use a 64bit disk of Ubuntu.
 (Ubuntu32bit cannot be easily installed in UEFI mode.
 This is a problem if 32-bit EFI is the only way your computer can boot, e.g. if you have a modern Intel Atom based laptop.
 In this case, you will need a complicated work-around.)

 You might want to use an EFI-only image to avoid troubles with mistakenly booting the image and installing Ubuntu in BIOS mode.